 Sexual assault is an act of aggression and coercion, not an expression of sexual intimacy.
 We will do whatever possible to offer safety, privacy, and support to the victim/survivor of sexual assault.
 Helping the victim/survivor look at options for reporting the assault and taking care of herself/himself is the immediate concern of the College.
 The College will assist the victim/survivor in contacting an appropriate agency if such assistance is desired.
-If the assault takes place at any Rasmussen Campus or facility, the victim/survivor should immediately contact the Campus Director, Associate Campus Director, Director of Human Resources, Regional Vice President, Executive Vice President or President, Executive Vice President or President.
+If the assault takes place at any Rasmussen Campus or facility, the victim/survivor should immediately contact the Campus Director, Associate Campus Director/Director of Campus Operations, Regional Vice President, Executive Vice President or President.
 Administrators are not to reveal the name of the victim/survivor unless he/she chooses to be identified.
 The administrative office at each Campus shall, at all times, have readily available the name(s) of local law enforcement agencies and sexual assault centers that are to be called for immediate help.

 If the assault takes place outside the College Campus or other Rasmussen facility, the victim/survivor should immediately contact, or have a friend contact, the local law enforcement and sexual assault center.
-Following the incident the victim/survivor should notify the Campus Director, Associate Campus Director, or Director of Human Resources of the assault for support and assistance.
+Following the incident the victim/survivor should notify the Campus Director or Associate Campus Director/ Director of Campus Operations of the assault for support and assistance.

 Further, in either case, the victim/survivor should do the following:

-- It is helpful to have a written summary of what happened while the memory is still clear. - No attempt should be made to bathe, change clothes, or otherwise clean up prior to examination by a medical practitioner qualified to make determinations regarding sexual assault. - 3.
-In most cases it will be helpful to have a friend with you when talking to the local law enforcement officials or sexual assault center personnel.
+- 1. It is helpful to have a written summary of what happened while the memory is still clear. - No attempt should be made to bathe, change clothes, or otherwise clean up prior to examination by a medical practitioner qualified to make determinations regarding sexual assault. - In most cases it will be helpful to have a friend with you when talking to the local law enforcement officials or sexual assault center personnel.